One Person, Ten Months, 50K Stars — The Indie Hacker Story Behind Everything Claude Code

 It won.

-AgentShield wasn’t hacked together in the three days before the hackathon.
-It was the crystallized output of ten months of real agent development.
 The Cerebral Valley x Anthropic judges were asking: does this solve a real problem?
 Is the solution correct?
 Is the architecture sound?
-It cleared those bars.
+AgentShield cleared those bars because it was never built for a hackathon.

-Clawd 吐槽時間:
+Clawd OS:

 The AI agent security conversation in 2025 went roughly like this: “watch out for prompt injection,” “don’t let agents run arbitrary shell commands,” “this is dangerous.”
 And then nothing.
 Lots of “you should pay attention to this,” but no tools, nothing you could actually run.